 We are all on this journey of life.
 We are all looking for purpose and meaning.
 In his book, Maximum Faith, George Barna identifies 10 stops along the journey of life toward complete spiritual transformation.
-One of the things that really drew me to these stops was the fact that Barna explicitly differentiated between “stops” and “steps.”
+What really drew me to these stops and images was the fact that Barna explicitly differentiated between “stops” and “steps.”
 These stops identified are not prescriptive.
 This is not a formula that one must follow to achieve enlightenment or ultimate peace in life.
-Rather these are spiritual waypoints that Barna merely observed in people.
+Rather these are spiritual waypoints that have been observed in people’s real spiritual journey.
 They do not flow directly out of scripture, nor are they specific commandments that God tells us to follow.
 Hopefully these 10 stops can help you identify where you are along this often crazy journey of life.

 “Everyone’s life starts out at the same stop on the journey.
 What happens after that is completely up to us.
 But the research indicates that the ultimate journey may take us from the beginning through a total of ten stops on our adventure toward maturity in Christ.
 Here is a tour of the ten stops on the journey to wholeness.” – George Barna